maelys-mcardle/adventure/README.md

 directory contains stories written for the game, that you can peruse to see how they're put together.

-## Developing with Adventure
+## Developing with Adventure (NodeJS)

-You can also integrate adventure in your own software using its API.
+You can also integrate adventure in your own projects written in NodeJS using its API.

 Add Adventure as a dependency in your `package.json` file: